- Explain how Great Britain’s response to the destruction of a British shipment of tea in Boston Harbor in 1773 set the stage for the Revolution

-In Virginia, the royal governor, Lord Dunmore, raised Loyalist forces to combat the rebel colonists and also tried to use the large slave population to put down the rebellion.
-In November 1775, he issued a decree, known as Dunmore’s Proclamation, promising freedom to slaves and indentured servants of rebels who remained loyal to the king and who pledged to fight with the Loyalists against the insurgents.
+In Virginia, the royal governor, Lord Dunmore, raised Loyalist forces to combat the rebel colonists and also tried to use the large enslaved population to put down the rebellion.
+In November 1775, he issued a decree, known as Dunmore’s Proclamation, promising freedom to enslaved people and indentured servants of rebels who remained loyal to the king and who pledged to fight with the Loyalists against the insurgents.
 Dunmore’s Proclamation exposed serious problems for both the Patriot cause and for the British.
-In order for the British to put down the rebellion, they needed the support of Virginia’s landowners, many of whom owned slaves.
+In order for the British to put down the rebellion, they needed the support of Virginia’s landowners, many of whom enslaved people.
 (While Patriot slaveholders in Virginia and elsewhere proclaimed they acted in defense of liberty, they kept thousands in bondage, a fact the British decided to exploit.)
-Although a number of slaves did join Dunmore’s side, the proclamation had the unintended effect of galvanizing Patriot resistance to Britain.
-From the rebels’ point of view, the British looked to deprive them of their slave property and incite a race war.
-Slaveholders feared a slave uprising and increased their commitment to the cause against Great Britain, calling for independence.
+Although a number of enslaved people did join Dunmore’s side, the proclamation had the unintended effect of galvanizing Patriot resistance to Britain.
+From the rebels’ point of view, the British looked to deprive them of their enslaved property and incite a race war.
+Slaveholders feared an uprising and increased their commitment to the cause against Great Britain, calling for independence.
 Dunmore fled Virginia in 1776.

 With the events of 1775 fresh in their minds, many colonists reached the conclusion in 1776 that the time had come to secede from the Empire and declare independence.
 Over the past ten years, these colonists had argued that they deserved the same rights as Englishmen enjoyed in Great Britain, only to find themselves relegated to an intolerable subservient status in the Empire.
 The groundswell of support for their cause of independence in 1776 also owed much to the appearance of an anonymous pamphlet, first published in January 1776, entitled Common Sense.
 Thomas Paine, who had emigrated from England to Philadelphia in 1774, was the author.
 Arguably the most radical pamphlet of the revolutionary era, Common Sense made a powerful argument for independence.